Sharp is a content management framework built for Laravel, a toolset which provides help to build a CMS section in a website, with some rules in mind:

 - the public website should not have any knowledge of the CMS — the CMS is a part of the system, not the center of it.
 In fact, removing the CMS should not have any effect on the project.

 - Content administrators should work with their data and terminology, not CMS terms.
 I mean, if the project is about spaceships, space travels and pilots, why would the CMS talk about articles, categories and tags?

 - Developers should not have to work on the front-end development for the CMS.
 Because life is complicated enough, Sharp takes care of all the responsive / CSS / JS stuff.

-A Sharp instance for a demo project is online here: sharp.code16.fr/sharp/open in new window.
+A Sharp instance for a demo project is available online here: sharp.code16.fr/sharp/.

 (Data of this demo is reset each hour)